Become A Supporter

-The Fairyland Trust teaches families and carers with young children about nature, through ‘arts and crafts’, folklore, storytelling and theatre.
-This makes the Fairyland Trust unique among nature conservation charities.
+But we do this in a unique way.
+Rather than relying on classroom-style facts and figures, the Fairyland Trust teaches families and carers with young children about nature, through ‘arts and crafts’, folklore, storytelling and theatre.
+This makes us unique among nature conservation charities.
 We believe that using these techniques aids learning and helps memories stick.

 Elf Training shows children how to take a close look at nature and in so doing, how to identify native trees and learn wild animal calls and behaviours.